Best AI Agent Builder in 2026: 12 Tools Ranked and Reviewed

 Cons:

-• Almost useless if you’re not in the Microsoft ecosystem
+• Almost entirely useless if your organisation is not on Microsoft 365 — the platform is deeply coupled to the Microsoft ecosystem

-• Customising beyond Microsoft’s connectors requires Power Automate expertise
+• Customising beyond Microsoft’s native connectors requires Power Automate expertise, adding a second learning curve

 4. n8n — Best Open-Source Option for Developers

 n8n is the most popular self-hosted automation platform and has shipped serious AI agent capabilities: LLM nodes, tool-calling, memory stores, and a visual agent builder.
-The community maintains hundreds of integrations, and the fact that it’s MIT-licensed means you can inspect and fork the source code.
+The community maintains hundreds of integrations, and the fact that it’s fair-code licensed (source-available, free for self-hosted use) means you can inspect and fork the source code.

 n8n homepage